-- Attend all classes on time. - Do the reading and journal assignments carefully. - Start assignments early so that you have time to work on the assignment several times and see me, if necessary. - Spend some time each week working on the material from this class by yourself. - Review the notes from the last class before coming to class again.
+- Attend all classes on time. - Do the reading and journal assignments carefully.
+Use the Strategies for Reading Mathematics handout! - Start assignments early so that you have time to work on the assignment several times and see me, if necessary.
+This will give your mind beneficial subconscious/unstructured time to solve problems on its own.
+Use the Strategies for Mathematics Problem Sets and Proofs handout. - Spend some time each week working on the material from this class by yourself. - Review the notes from the last class before coming to class again.
 Recopy the notes if appropriate.
 This makes preparation for a test easy. - Participate in class discussions, and volunteer to present! - Find one to three classmates with whom you can discuss the material outside of class. - Ask your classmates and me lots of questions. - Listen carefully to other students' ideas. - Complete your write-ups on your own, including doing your own editing. - Use my office hours liberally. - Have fun!